-Remission of Generalized Anxiety Disorder after 6 Months of Open-Label Treatment with Venlafaxine XRRickels K. · Etemad B. · Rynn M.A.c · Lohoff F.W. · Mandos L.A. · Gallop R.
+Remission of Generalized Anxiety Disorder after 6 Months of Open-Label Treatment with Venlafaxine XRRickels K.a · Etemad B.a · Rynn M.A.c · Lohoff F.W.a · Mandos L.A.b · Gallop R.a

 aMood and Anxiety Disorders Section, Department of Psychiatry, University of Pennsylvania School of Medicine, and bUniversity of the Sciences, Philadelphia, Pa., and cDepartment of Psychiatry, Columbia University, New York, N.Y., USA

 Do you have an account?

 - Buy Cloud Access for unlimited viewing via different devices

 Rental: USD 8.50

 Cloud: USD 20.00